outofcoffee/imposter/README.md

 - turn an OpenAPI/Swagger file or WSDL file into a mock API for dev or QA (use it before the real API is built)
 - decouple your integration tests from the cloud/back-end systems and take control of your dependencies
 - validate your API requests against an OpenAPI specification
-- capture data and retrieve later, or use in templates to for conditional responses
+- capture data to retrieve later, or use in templates to for conditional responses
+- proxy an existing endpoint to replay its responses as a mock

 Send dynamic responses: